Cassiopea: Sleep state

-Certain species of Cassiopea have been observed to enter a sleep state and displays three primarily characteristics during that time.
-These are quiescence, also known as a state of inactivity or dormancy, delayed responsiveness to stimuli (or sensory depression), and being able to partake in homeostatic regulation whilst asleep, or not being highly affected by the outside environment and remaining stable.
-Furthermore, they are the first animals with no central nervous system to have been observed sleeping.
+Certain species of Cassiopea have been observed to enter a sleep state, displaying three primary characteristics.
+These are quiescence, also known as inactivity or dormancy, delayed responsiveness to stimuli (or sensory depression), and homeostatic regulation, allowing them to remain stable despite changes in the outside environment.
+They are the first animals lacking a central nervous system to have been observed sleeping.
 When Cassiopea are provoked, they release mucus that contains toxic proteins.
-More specifically, ciliated structures that have been shown to be considered parasitic larvae.

 Swimming

-The process of Cassiopea swimming is quite unique to jellyfish themselves.
-They create their own water currents to propel when changing direction through the use of contracting a part of their body called the bell, which is the mushroom-shaped structure.
-This contraction originates a whirlpool at the bell and are broken through the pressure exerted on the oral arms.
-Also, the jellyfish move in a constant flow, which pushes towards the animal and having a upward flow above them.
+The method of swimming in Cassiopea is unique to jellyfish.
+They create their own propulsive water currents when changing direction by contracting a mushroom-shaped part of their body called the bell.
+This contraction creates whirlpools that are broken up as they flow between the oral arms, producing a constant flow of water towards the animal and an upward flow above it.